List of tallest buildings in Seattle: Early high-rises

+Post-war

 New high-rise construction in Seattle was halted during the Great Depression and World War II, and slowed during the post-war economic boom in the 1950s, as suburbanization took hold in the region.
 The first new building in downtown to be built after the war was the Norton Building in 1959, a 19-story office building in the International Style with a glass curtain wall and simple exterior features, a departure from the previous Neo-Gothic and Art Deco styles used in high-rises.
 By 1959, office space occupying downtown buildings had overtaken retail uses, with over 4,987,000 sqft.
 Seattle was selected to host the World's Fair in 1962, revitalizing the downtown area and bringing the construction of the fairgrounds' centerpiece, the Space Needle.
 The 605 ft observation tower became the symbol of the fair and a landmark for Seattle, and was the first new structure to surpass the Smith Tower in height.

 The 50-story Seafirst Building (now Safeco Plaza) became the city's tallest when it opened in 1969, standing 630 ft, and signaled the start of a major construction boom in Downtown Seattle.
 The boom would last well into the 1980s, despite an economic downturn caused by the Boeing bust and 1970s energy crisis, and introduce elements of Modernist and Postmodern architecture to high-rise construction in the city.
 During this period, 15 skyscrapers taller than 400 ft in height were constructed in Seattle, including 901 Fifth Avenue (1973), the Henry M. Jackson Federal Building (1974), 1600 Seventh Avenue (1976), Rainier Tower (1977), 1111 Third Avenue (1980), the Westin Building (1981), 800 Fifth Avenue (1981), Union Square (1981 and 1989), and the First Interstate Center (1983).
 In total, more than 14 e6sqft of office space was added by new construction in the 1980s.
 In 1984, the 76-story, 943 ft Columbia Center was completed, becoming the tallest building in Seattle and on the West Coast of the United States.
 During the 1980s, the suburb of Bellevue emerged as an urban center, boasting a skyline of its own that would continue to grow well into the 21st century.